Vulnerable Adults Safeguarding Policy

 8. Advise that you will offer support but that you must pass on the information.

+9. Do not express any opinions about the alleged abuser to the person reporting to you.
 Explain and make sure that the vulnerable adult understands what will happen next.
 Do not confront the alleged abuser

 8. Reporting procedures

-Immediately after the conversation, document the content of the conversation, including all the names of those involved, what happened, where, when, if there were any witnesses and any other significant factors and note any visible marks on the individual making the report or any signs you observed.
+Immediately after the conversation, document the content of the conversation, including all the names of those involved, what happened, where, when, if there were any witnesses, and any other significant factors and note any visible marks on the individual making the report or any signs you observed.

-1. Record the event, sign and date all reports and indicate the time the notes were made.
+1. Record the event, sign, and date all reports, and indicate the time the notes were made.

 2. Ensure that the information is treated with utmost confidence.

-3. Allegations should be investigated by employees or volunteers
+3. Allegations should be investigated by employees or volunteers.

 Under no circumstances should a vulnerable adult be left in a situation that exposes him or her to harm or to risk of harm.
-In the event of an emergency where you think a vulnerable adult is in immediate danger you should contact the Gardai in the first instance.
-The nearest Garda station to Connections Arts Centre is Rathmines Garda Station (01) 6666700
+In the event of an emergency where you think a vulnerable adult is in immediate danger, you should contact the Gardai in the first instance.

-Email: Miriam@connectionsartscentre.ie
+Email: Miriam@connectionsartscentre.ie Phone: 0866478452

-In accordance with safeguarding vulnerable persons at risk of abuse national policy and procedures (p41) Connections Arts Centre has appointed a designated officer who is responsible for:
+In accordance with safeguarding vulnerable persons at risk of abuse national policy and procedures Connections Arts Centre has appointed a designated officer who is responsible for:

 • Receiving concerns or allegations of abuse regarding vulnerable persons.